Microscopic Traffic Models, Accidents, and Insurance Losses: Introduction

 \section{Introduction}

 Every year, traffic accidents cause substantial damage, both property damage and injuries and deaths.
 For example, nearly 43,000 people died in road traffic accidents in the USA in 2021 (\textcite{NHTSA2022}).
 The frequency and severity of these accidents depends on the driving behavior of vehicles, on the one hand, and on the characteristics of traffic systems themselves, on the other.
 Improvements in road safety are achieved, for example, by reducing serious injuries in accidents through the design of vehicles, by car body design, airbags, seatbelts, etc. However, the frequency and type of accidents can also be influenced by modifying the transportation system itself and by changes in driving behavior.
 From a higher-level perspective, at least two dimensions are central, and we will examine them in this paper: \begin{enumerate} \item \emph{Engineering.} From an engineering perspective, the focus is on the good design of vehicles and traffic systems, combining functionality and safety.
-Instruments in this respect include traffic rules and their implementation, the layout of streets, and innovation in vehicle technology.
+Instruments in this respect include traffic rules and their implementation, the layout of streets, and innovation in vehicle technology such as advanced driver-assistance systems or autonomous driving software.
 Improvements of this type may reduce the number of accidents and their severity, but cannot completely prevent accidents. \item \emph{Insurance.} Residual risks remain, and accidents cannot be completely prevented.
 However, at least in financial terms, the associated losses can be covered by insurance contracts.
 The role of actuaries is to develop adequate contract structures, calculate correct premiums, and implement quantitative risk management in insurance firms.
 These tasks require the modeling and analysis of probability distributions of accident frequencies, corresponding damages, and insurance losses. \end{enumerate} The objective of this paper is to develop a methodology to enable microscopic models of transportation systems to be accessible for a statistical study of traffic accidents.
 Our approach is intended to permit an understanding not only of historical losses, but also of incidents that may occur in altered, potential future systems.
 Through this, it is possible, from both an engineering and insurance perspective, to assess changes in the design of vehicles (e.g., the driving behavior of autonomous vehicles) and transport systems in terms of their impact on functionality and road safety.
+This is in stark contrast to simply considering aggregate data, as is typical in auto insurance.
+Instead our model can simulate traffic in counterfactual situations that mimic modified or future scenarios, and losses can be generated conditionally on local traffic conditions.